phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 both heavy damage hitters and can kill quickly.
 The sole long game with Marth-Peach also makes sense.
 Surprisingly, the Fox-Jigglypuff matchup was the third-fastest, coming in at 3:39.33.
-From what I've seen, Hbox's Jigglypuff matches sometimes take quite a while, but I'm attributing this to M2K pulling out Fox, a character he doesn't play as much.
+From what I've seen, Hbox's Jigglypuff games sometimes take quite a while, but I'm attributing this to M2K pulling out Fox, a character he doesn't play as much.

 <figure>